Shou Mian - Longevity Noodles

 - In a small bowl, make a slurry with the 2 tablespoons of water and the cornstarch.
 Whisk the slurry into the simmering broth to thicken it very lightly.

 - Pour some of the broth into each bowl over the cooked noodles.
 Garnish each portion with ham, scallions and a few drops of sesame oil.

 Longevity Noodles Variations

 - Vegetables: Add vegetables to the simmering broth: shiitakes, sprouts, snow peas, spinach.

-- Garnishes: Top each portion with a sliced hard-boiled egg, deep-fried tofu, poached and sliced chicken, char siu pork.
+- Garnishes: Other garnishes to top your noodles with include a sliced hard-boiled egg, deep-fried tofu, poached and sliced chicken, or char siu pork.